Become a UC Master Gardener

 Who becomes a Master Gardener?

-Any San Mateo – San Francisco resident with an interest in horticulture and a desire to volunteer for community service may apply to the Master Gardener Training Program.
-SM-SF Master Gardeners are people of all ages and come from all walks of life.
+Any San Mateo or San Francisco County resident with an interest in horticulture and a desire to volunteer for community service may apply to the Master Gardener Training Program.
+Master Gardeners are people of all ages and come from all walks of life.
 They share an enthusiasm for gardening, some knowledge of plants, a willingness to learn and help others, and the ability to communicate with diverse groups of people.

 What does the training include?

 Master Gardeners complete an intensive 14-week training program that offers a practical course in plant science and horticulture.
-Taught by experts ranging from UCCE faculty and staff, local horticultural educators, and Certified Master Gardeners the course comprises over 90 hours of classroom and field training from basic botany to plant pathology.
+Taught by experts ranging from UCCE faculty and staff, local horticultural educators, and Certified Master Gardeners, the course comprises over 75 hours of classroom and field training from basic botany to plant pathology.
 Attendance at all classes and satisfactory completion of written exams and other home study assignments are required to graduate and become a certified Master Gardener.
 All training assignments and exams are open book.

 Core subjects that are covered in the Training Program include: